Convergent autoencoder approximation of low bending and low distortion manifold embeddings: A low bending and low distortion regularization for encoders

 [{\bf I}sometric] The intrinsic Riemannian distance between $x$ and $y$ in $\overline M$ should differ as little as possible from the Euclidean distance between the latent codes $\phi(x)$\,and\,$\phi(y)$.

 [{\bf F}lat] The encoder image of a (weighted) average between $x$ and $y$ in $\overline M$ should deviate as little as possible from the (weighted) Euclidean average between $\phi(x)$ and $\phi(y)$.

 Finding an \emph{isometric embedding}, as extensively pursued in the literature (\cf~\cref{sec:intro}), essentially is equivalent to ensuring the first objective (\textbf{I}) for infinitesimally close points $x,y\in\overline M$.
 From the mathematical point of view, though, isometry by itself is insufficient to ensure regular embeddings since the family of isometric embeddings is very large and contains quite irregular elements.
 In particular, Nash--Kuiper embeddings are in general only H\"older differentiable \cite{Ku55a,Ku55b,Na54}.
-Therefore we suggest (\textbf{I}) and (\textbf{F}) as stronger objectives:
+Therefore, we suggest (\textbf{I}) and (\textbf{F}) as stronger objectives:

-$\bullet$ The isometry objective (\textbf{I}) asks that the \emph{intrinsic} distances between $x$ and $y$ in $\overline M$ are approximated by the \emph{extrinsic} distances between $\phi(x),\phi(y)\in\R^l$ in latent space (rather than the intrinsic distances in the latent manifold $\phi(\overline M)$ with the metric induced by $\R^l$, which would define an isometric embedding).
+$\bullet$ The isometry {or low distortion} objective (\textbf{I}) asks that the \emph{intrinsic} distances between $x$ and $y$ in $\overline M$ are approximated by the \emph{extrinsic} distances between $\phi(x),\phi(y)\in\R^l$ in latent space (rather than the intrinsic distances in the latent manifold $\phi(\overline M)$ with the metric induced by $\R^l$, which would define an isometric embedding).

-$\bullet$ The flatness or bending objective (\textbf{F}) enforces some second order low bending regularity or flatness on $\phi$ by requiring that the \emph{geodesic interpolation} between $x$ and $y$ in $\overline M$ is well approximated by extrinsic \emph{linear interpolation} in the latent space $\R^l$.
+$\bullet$ The flatness or {low} bending objective (\textbf{F}) enforces some second order low bending regularity or flatness on $\phi$ by requiring that the \emph{geodesic interpolation} between $x$ and $y$ in $\overline M$ is well approximated by extrinsic \emph{linear interpolation} in the latent space $\R^l$.